oxjvstyna/Hack_Yeah_Babbyn/README.md

    ```bash
    npx expo start --tunnel
    ```
-4. In Trippin/hooks/api.ts - BASE_URL has to be the same as the one under the generated QR code ("Metro waiting on...").
-Keep the port 8080!!!
+4. In Trippin/hooks/api.ts BASE_URL has to be http://<your-computer-LAN-IP>:8080 (the same as the one under the generated QR code ("Metro waiting on...").
+Keep the port 8080!!!)
-5. Navigate to the expo go app on your mobile device and scan generated QR code.
+6. Navigate to the expo go app on your mobile device and scan generated QR code.
 > [!IMPORTANT]
 > Keep in mind that you have to be in the same network (mobile device and your laptop) to run the application.